What 15 Classic Movie Villains Look Like in Real Life

 Before it hit the big screen, Stephen King’s It scared up folks in the very own homes when actor Tim Curry played the terrifying clown Pennywise in a made-for-TV two-part mini-series in 1991.
 Curry has enjoyed playing a wide range of roles over the years, including a role on the kid-friendly Paddington Bear TV series (a far cry from Pennywise).
 This is why people are so afraid of clowns.

 If you saw the original Hellraiser in the ’80s, it’s likely you avoided acupuncture at all costs afterward.
 Pinhead was quite the creepy villain in this Clive Barker thriller, but the actor who portrayed him, Doug Bradley, is not at all frightening in real life.
 Bradley appears very committed to playing the lead cenobite in the franchise, returning to the role for all of the Hellraiser films.
-These spooky ghost movies will give you all of the chills.

 The Creeper—Jeepers Creepers